matt4biz/oak/README.md

 Changing the base to binary, octal, or hexadecimal has these effects:

-- input numbers are taken to be integers
+- input numbers are taken to be integers, with these options:
+    - a `0[bB]` prefix indicates binary
+    - a `0[xX]` prefix indicates hexadecimal
+    - numbers with a leading 0 will be taken as octal (e.g., 0177 is decimal 127)
 - the output of integers is formatted in the correct base; e.g. with a `0x` prefix for hexadecimal numbers

 If the base was changed by a conversion command ("bin", "oct", or "hex"):

 - the top of stack will be converted to an integer (truncated) when the base is changed to binary/octal/hex
 - other numbers (deeper in the stack) remain as floating point numbers unless disturbed, and will retain their full values if the mode is changed back

+For example

+    $ oak
+    > oct 127   `could have been "127 oct" also
+    1: 0177
+    > 234
+    2: 0352
+    > +
+    3: 0551
+    > dec
+    4: 361

 All math is integer math while the base is not decimal, and so any operation involving a floating point number may cause it to be truncated.